mkutz/screenplay-workshop-parabank/README.md

 A [Task] can be performed by an [Actor], so we will declare a method `performAs`, which takes an [Actor] instance.

-Next we will implement the [LoginTask].
+Next we will implement the [Login].
 Obviously a login requires a username and a password, so we add those as fields and implement the `performAs` method.

 As the login will happen using a WebDriver, we first need to use the [Actor]'s `getAbility` method to get the [BrowseTheWeb] ability and use its WebDriver instance.
 This may appear complicated, but allows us to combine different [Ability] instances to perform complex tasks.